maxjacu/ny_taxi/README.md

 Imagine that you decide to drive a taxi for 10 hours each week to earn a little extra money.
 Explain how you would approach maximizing your income as a taxi driver.
 If you could enrich the dataset, what would you add?
 Is there anything in the dataset that you don’t find especially useful?

+## Results

+The results are found in ny_taxi_Income_optimization.ipynb as well as ny_taxi_Income_optimization.html
+Due to a charting limitation of the plotly package the notebook does not show one chart.
+Please use the html to see all charts.